Kayak Speed Chart: Average Speeds by Type & Distance | 2026

 • 20 miles: 7-10 hours (experienced paddlers only)

 Remember to factor in rest breaks, lunch stops, and sightseeing time.
-Most paddlers can't maintain their maximum speed for hours without fatigue affecting performance.
+Most paddlers cannot maintain their maximum speed for hours without fatigue affecting performance.

 Multi-Day Trip Distance Planning